KashifRehmanPK/KashifRehmanPK/README.md

   - *Description:*
     - *This is a desktop software developed for a large fruit market store.
 It manages all finances like buying and selling of goods to and from customers, such as retail shops.
 And software also handles the inventory that is coming into and going   out from fruit warehouse.*
+  - *Problem It Solves:*
+    - *A desktop software for managing finances and inventory in a large fruit market store, streamlining transactions and stock tracking.*
   - *Skills:*
     - *Java, JavaFx, MySQL*